 “Growing up with limited sport and educational opportunities, I wanted things to be different for future generations and to make sure that I would become part of the change for girls and women.
 Protecting title IX, promoting gender equity and empowering others to take action is very dear my heart.
 It is also the cornerstone of WSF’s advocacy work.
 I decided to factor WSF in my estate planning because I am positive they will continue to create more opportunities for girls and women and advocate for equity beyond such opportunities.”

-— Judy Sweet, Long-time WSF Supporter and Championship Club Member, Co-chair of NCAA Gender Equity Task Force and Former NCAA Senior Vice President
+— Judy Sweet, Long-time WSF Supporter and Champions Legacy Circle member, Co-chair of NCAA Gender Equity Task Force and Former NCAA Senior Vice President

 When you make a planned gift, you and your family may receive financial and tax benefits while also providing support for the Women’s Sports Foundation.
 This section provides information that will enable you to unlock possibilities for girls and women through sport in a way that is consistent with your financial and estate planning goals.